 Who Gets Anal Fissures?

-Anal fissures are very common, although people may often assume the pain and bleeding are symptoms of other conditions, such as hemorrhoids.
-They are equally common among men and women.
-They are also common in infants.
+These tears are common, although you might think the pain and bleeding are symptoms of other conditions, like hemorrhoids.
+They can happen to both men and women.
+They can also happen to babies.

-Adults between 20 and 40 are thought to be most likely to develop anal fissures.
-But an anal fissure can occur at any age, even though the risk generally decreases with age.
+Adults between 20 and 40 are most likely to get them.
+But you can have them at any age, even though your risk generally goes down as you get older.

 Anal fissures are seen more often with certain medical conditions, such as: